tsbraun1891/LegendsOfValor/README.txt

     The Player class generally stores metadata around the user playing this game such as their specific piece and name.
 -Piece.java:
     A piece is used to represent a player's location on a given board.
+For Legends of Valor it is linked to an Actor within the game, so that all actions taken by a piece can be easily transferrable to the actual character within the game.
 -Space.java:
     Space represents a space on a game board.
 It keeps track of any pieces on the space and allows users to add and remove pieces from the space.